fedora-infra/python-fedora/doc/service.rst

 Sometimes you need to return an object that isn't a basic python type (list, tuple, dict, number. string, etc).
-When that occurs, simplejson_ won't know how to marshall the data into JSON until you write own method to transform the values.
+When that occurs, simplejson_ won't know how to marshal the data into JSON until you write own method to transform the values.
 If this method is named __json__(), TurboGears_ will automatically perform the conversion when you return the object.